|Home||Artist Bio||Original Paintings||Large Prints||Small Prints||Announcements||Commissions||How To Order|

 Exhibitions, and Commissions:

-Diane has exhibited her work in numerous shows in Quebec, Ontario, Alberta and British Columbia.
-Diane's work is on display at the Cascapedia River Museum (Gaspe) and selected galleries in B.C.
-Alberta and U.S.A.
+Diane has exhibited her work in numerous events across Canada.
+Her work is on display at the Cascapedia River Museum (Gaspe), The American Museum of Fly Fishing (Manchester Vt), and the Museum Castel Di Sangro (Italy).
 Her watercolour was selected by Soho-Myriad (Atlanta) for the Grand Hyatt, Aspen Colorado and is also regularly featured in Fly Fusion magazine.
-Commissions include work for Selene Dumaine (Maine guide and writer for Fly Tyer magazine) and Watermaster Boats (Montana).
-Diane's fly fishing fine art is appreciated in private collections throughout Canada, the United States and in Europe.
+Diane's fly fishing fine art is appreciated in private collections throughout Canada, the United States and in Europe and Asia.

 Diane schedules time for providing workshops through galleries, and artist groups.
-Currently, weekly classes are available at the Craig Bay Community Resort in Parksville.
 Please contact Diane for availability in your area.

 My watercolours describe the essence of fly fishing as told by exotic paraphernalia, rusty pick up trucks, fishin' dogs and snazzy tackle.
 The story is about optimism, bits of fur and feathers, solitude and companionship.
 Each day on the river is notable in the mist off the water or the misadventure of the moment.
 Consequently, I am inclined to depict the everyday aspect of our passion amid the complexity of the water, light and colour.
 For it is this that fuels us in our inordinate conservation commitments and the nonstop chatter in the fly shop.

-Images are from the annual trip to the Kispiox River.
-Staying in our little Boler on the banks of the river, one month was spent painting, taking photos but mostly chasing steelhead.
+Images are from a recent trip to the Kispiox River.
+While staying in our little Boler on the banks of the river, a month or more each year is spent painting, taking photos but mostly chasing steelhead.
 Thanks goes to the people of the valley for their warmth and hospitality and to the fellow fly fishers in camp for their support and comraderie.

 |Site Map||images subject to copyright © site by Paddler Designs|